 Please take a moment to gather your memories of Tony and how he was a part of your life, write them down and send them to me at firstname.lastname@example.org.
 My daughter and I will treasure these memories.
 A Celebration of Life to honor Tony will be planned and take place at a later date when COVID restrictions are lifted.
 Thank you.

-Public visitation will take place on Tuesday, February 23, 2021 from 5:00 to 7:00 p.m. in the Sangre de Cristo Chapel of DeVargas Funeral Home & Crematory.
-A rosary will be recited on Friday, February 26, 2021 at 10:00 a.m. at St John the Baptist Parish in Ohkay Owingeh.
+Public visitation took place on Tuesday, February 23, 2021 from 5:00 to 7:00 p.m. in the Sangre de Cristo Chapel of DeVargas Funeral Home & Crematory.
+A rosary was held on Friday, February 26, 2021 at 10:00 a.m. at St John the Baptist Parish in Ohkay Owingeh.
 Mass of Christian burial will follow immediately after the rosary.
-Tony will then be laid to rest at the Velarde Catholic Cemetery with the following pallbearers to carry Tony to his final resting place, George and Karla Garduno.
-Honorary pallbearers are his nieces, nephews, and Godchildren.
+Tony was then be laid to rest at the Velarde Catholic Cemetery with the following pallbearers to carry Tony to his final resting place, George and Karla Garduno.
+Honorary pallbearers were his nieces, nephews, and Godchildren.

-To send sympathy gifts to the family or plant a tree in memory of Tony J. Sanchez, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Tony J. Sanchez, please visit our